 - Project manager

-Hiring this team easily costs over a million dollars annually.
+This team can easily cost over a million dollars annually in payroll.
 If that budget doesn’t align with your current growth stage, outsourcing to a trusted Columbus app development partner is a smart, scalable option.
-Whichever option you choose, follow these six tips for common sense app maintenance post-launch:
+Whichever option you choose, follow these six tips for common sense app maintenance:

 1. Open Your Ears and Listen!